U.S. senators urge funding for internet access during pandemic

 By David Shepardson

-WASHINGTON, June 29 (Reuters) - Democratic U.S. senators on Monday were to introduce legislation to ensure Americans who have suffered economic hardships due to the coronavirus pandemic have access to broadband internet.
+WASHINGTON, June 29 (Reuters) - Democratic U.S. senators on Monday introduced legislation to ensure that Americans who have suffered economic hardships due to the coronavirus pandemic have access to broadband internet.

-The bill, which was seen by Reuters and will be made public later on Monday, would provide free or low-cost broadband service to low-income families or those who have been recently laid off or furloughed due to the COVID-19 pandemic.
-It would boost an existing Federal Communications Commission Lifeline subsidy program to help millions more low-income Americans qualify, with more than 20 million Americans out of work.
+The bill would provide free or low-cost broadband service to low-income families or those who have been recently laid off or furloughed due to the COVID-19 pandemic.
+It would boost an existing Federal Communications Commission (FCC) Lifeline subsidy program to help millions more low-income Americans qualify.

-The 25 senators introducing the bill include Ron Wyden, Charles Schumer, Bernie Sanders, Brian Schatz, Elizabeth Warren, Robert Menendez and Kamala Harris.
+The 26 senators introducing the bill include Ron Wyden, Charles Schumer, Richard Blumenthal, Mazie Hirono, Bernie Sanders, Brian Schatz, Elizabeth Warren, Robert Menendez and Kamala Harris.

+Wyden said the bill "will make sure workers and families in need don’t find themselves stranded offline at the same time they lose a paycheck."

 A similar measure was introduced in the U.S. House in May.